Federal Urdu University

+Accreditation and ranking

+it is one of the largest institution in the country and is one of the top 10 universities in the "general category" ranked by the Higher Education Commission (Pakistan).

 The Federal Urdu University holds a unique distinction of being as one of the few institutions of higher learning in languages and maintains a distinguish reputation for conducting scientific research towards the advancement of languages, engineering, philosophy, natural, medical and social sciences.
 In addition, the university is also known for its financial affordability while engaged in offering an international standard scientific research and development in various academic mulch-disciplines.

 History

-Urdu College was first established by Baba-e-Urdu Maulvi Abdul Haq in 1949.
+Urdu College was first established by Baba-e-Urdu Maulvi Abdul Haq at Karachi in 1949.
 Then this college was given the status of a University on 13 November 2002 by presidential order and is the first university in Pakistan to teach primarily in the Urdu language.
 It was established by merging the Federal Urdu Arts College and the Federal Urdu Science College, both in Karachi.
+Pirzada Qasim Raza Siddiqui was appointed as the first Vice Chancellor of Federal Urdu University in 2002.
 President Pervez Musharraf was the university's first chancellor.
-President of Pakistan Dr. Arif Alvi and Prof. Athar Ata are the chancellor and vice-chancellor of the university respectively.